johanson/irur/irur/README.md

 ### Home Assistant

-Supervisor ⇒ Add-on store ⇒ Click on the right-top menu ⇒ Add Repositories ⇒ https://github.com/johanson/irur ⇒ Add
+* Supervisor ⇒ Add-on store ⇒ Click on the right-top menu ⇒ Add Repositories ⇒ https://github.com/johanson/irur ⇒ Add

-The repository should appear underneath the official and community add-ons.
+* The repository should appear underneath the official and community add-ons.

-### Home Assistant

-Install the add-on, make sure you to configure correct topic(s) for receiving and sending messages corresponding to your Tasmota configuration.
+*  Install the add-on, make sure you to configure correct topic(s) for receiving and sending messages corresponding to your Tasmota configuration.
 You can use [MQTT Explorer][mqttexplorer] if you have problems figuring it out.
 HA provides MQTT broker's credentials automatically.
-Supports ingress and an option to show in sidebar.
-Comes with around 150 icons, but you can also use text or emojis.

 ### Configuration